fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 Let us recall that the purpose of this step is to produce an *abstract syntax tree* or AST.
-Think of an AST as a tree like representation of our template wich we can later use to actually render templates.
+Think of an AST as a tree like representation of our template which we can later use to actually render templates.

-Consider a template wich renders a country and every city in the country.
+Consider a template which renders a country and every city in the country.
 We will first tokenize it and then manually convert the tokens into an AST.